Steeped in history and voted as one of the UK’s best places to live, St Albans has a reputation that will work in its favour from the outset.

 Average selling prices in last 12 months by types

 St Albans has 118 schools with capacities ranging from 31 to 1255.
 There are a number of schools that cater for special educational needs.
 There is a mix of Community School, Foundation School, Voluntary Aided School, Other Independent School, Community Special School, Pupil Referral Unit, Further Education, LA Nursery School, EY Setting in the area.

-A Girls Community School for pupils 11 to 18 years.
-The school enrols 1255 students.
+A Mixed Community School for pupils 11 to 18 years.
+The school enrols 1178 students.

-Pupils aged 11 to 18 attend this Mixed Community School.
-The schools has a capacity of 1178 pupils.
+It's a Mixed Foundation School for children aged 11 to 18.
+The schools has a capacity of 1155 pupils.

-A Boys Community School for pupils 11 to 18 years.
-The schools has a capacity of 1120 pupils.
+A Mixed Community School for pupils 11 to 18 years.
+The schools has a capacity of 1154 pupils.

 Award-winning estate agents with expert valuers,